 Each build’s status is displayed in the build list.

 If a build is running, you see a little spinny thing.
 That never gets boring.

 If a build has completed, you can restart it and get that spinny thing going again!

 See your recent builds for any Codeship project.
 Green dots are good.
 Past builds can be restarted by clicking on the dot.

 Watch Codeship Builds with the Shipscope extension for Chrome

 We’ve added Shipscope to the Notifications page of your Project Settings, to make it easy to get it installed and configure.

 I use Shipscope every day.
-Whether I’m pushing changes to a feature branch or waiting on a deployment after my pull request has been reviewed and my code is on the master branch, it’s really nice to get a desktop notification when the build ends.
+Whether I’m pushing changes to a feature branch or waiting on a deployment after my pull request has been reviewed and my code is on the controller branch, it’s really nice to get a desktop notification when the build ends.